kaustavdassoa/AWSResources/MyArtifacts/cloudformation-demo/ImplementingCICD/AWSCICDGuide.md

   files:
     - 'target/ccdemo.war'
 ```
-Note : buildspec.yml file should be directly under the repository location, thus its advisable to have separate repository for separate project.
+Note : buildspec.yml file should be placed directly under the repository location, thus its advisable to have separate repository for separate project.

-#### Task 3: Create a new CodeBuild Porject.####
+#### Task 3: Create a new CodeBuild Porject.
 Code build project can be use to build the checked-in code.